USA Map – Map of the United States of America

 US Politics

-The government system of the United States is a federation that is a union of states with a degree of autonomy that are united by a centralized government.
-At the federal level, the government is divided into three branches: the Legislative, Executive, and Judicial.
-A bicameral Congress is made up of the Senate and the House of Representatives is made up of representatives from each of the states: each state has two senators, and the number of representatives in the House from each state is proportionate to the state's population.
+The government system of the United States is a federal republic made up of states with a degree of autonomy united under a centralized national government.
+At the federal level, the government is divided into three branches: the Legislative, Executive, and Judicial branches.

-The United States is further divided into fifty states and one federal district, Washington DC (District of Colombia).
-The states are governed by an elected governor, and are further divided into counties and cities.
-The states enjoy a bit of autonomy, and are able to make laws on issues not covered in the Constitution, have their own court system, and representatives.
+The United States is further divided into fifty states and one federal district, Washington, D.C.
+(District of Columbia).
+Each state is governed by an elected governor and is further divided into counties and cities.
+States have a degree of autonomy and can create laws on matters not specifically addressed by the U.S. Constitution.
+They also maintain their own court systems and state governments.

 USA Travel and Tourism